momagdyy97/EmployeesInfo-Backend/README.md

 ## Overview

-- Essam-Zomool-Backend is the backend service for the Zomool Admin Panel, built using Node.js and Express.
+- Essam-Zomool-Backend is the backend service for the Zomool Admin Panel, built using Node.js, MongoDB and Express.js.
 This service provides RESTful APIs for managing and processing application data.
 It is Dockerized for easy deployment and integration into CI/CD pipelines.

 ## Features